mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/01/vpa.md

 ...
 ```

-_Note: those numbers could be applied automatically and continuously if you are using `updateMode: "Auto"` instead.
-There is also [some known limitations with VPA](https://cloud.google.com/kubernetes-engine/docs/concepts/verticalpodautoscaler#limitations_for_vertical_pod_autoscaling) to be aware of._
+_Notes: those numbers could be applied automatically and continuously if you are using `updateMode: "Auto"` instead.
+Furthermore, there is also [some known limitations with VPA](https://cloud.google.com/kubernetes-engine/docs/concepts/verticalpodautoscaler#limitations_for_vertical_pod_autoscaling) to be aware of._

 Complementary and further resources:
 - [VPA on GKE](https://cloud.google.com/kubernetes-engine/docs/concepts/verticalpodautoscaler)